 AIS MOB safety messages are sometimes displayed by MFDs but with no context.

 We are not alone in thinking that MOB functionality should not be entirely relegated to the vessel’s chart plotter.
 There are some dedicated MOB button alarm systems that spoof AIS MOB message reception by sending a fake AIS MOB position report to the NMEA 2000 network.
-Although you have to admire the ingenuity of this approach, you have to wonder why this is necessary in the modern age when there is a dedicated NMEA 2000 PGN for MOB alarms and what confusion may result, especially when using it alongside an MFD that displays an AIS vessel instead of an AIS MOB.
+Although you have to admire the ingenuity of this approach, you have to wonder why this is necessary for the modern age when there is a dedicated NMEA 2000 PGN for MOB alarms and what confusion may result, especially when using it alongside an MFD that displays an AIS vessel instead of an AIS MOB.

 Some MFDs still display a received AIS MOB position as a Class B vessel.